 Calcavecchia was left with 202 yards from a not-great lie.
 As he prepared to hit a 5-iron, I remember being struck by his relaxed intensity and fluid movement.
 It was his time, and the sound produced was unmistakably that of a perfect strike.
 “I hit it so good I was just watching it and almost didn’t care where it went,” Calcavecchia would say.
 “It was like, Wherever the hell it ends up, it’s all right with me because that’s the best I got.”
 Landing on the front of the green, it rolled within seven feet of the hole.

 Calcavecchia went on to win by three over Grady.
-Norman was magnanimous, but this came after four years of cruel close calls, including bogeying the 72nd at the Masters three months before to miss a playoff by one.
-Norman would go into the biggest slump of his career, from which he would not fully emerge until he won the 1993 Open at Royal St. George’s.
+Norman was magnanimous, but this came after four years of cruel close calls, including bogeying the 72nd at the Masters 15 months earlier to miss a playoff by one.
+After 1990, Norman would go into the biggest slump of his career, from which he would not fully emerge until he won the 1993 Open at Royal St George’s.

 Both players were star-crossed in their way.
 As Golf World showed in 2014, Norman was second only to Tiger Woods as the game’s best player since 1980.
 Yet Norman’s legacy is more defined by what could have been.
 As for Calcavecchia, who still plays successfully on the PGA Tour Champions, if he were allowed to redistribute only slightly his 13 career victories against 27 seconds, he would be heading for the Hall of Fame.